A knot Floer stable homotopy type: Examples

-In some cases, the knot Floer spectra are determined by their homology.
-Indeed, we have the following well-known result: \begin{proposition} Suppose that the (reduced) homology of a spectrum $\GS$ is free abelian and supported in at most two consecutive gradings; i.e. it is isomorphic to $\Z^k \oplus \Z^l$, with $\Z^k$ in homological grading $d$ and $\Z^l$ in homological grading $d+1$.
-Then $\GS$ is homotopy equivalent to the wedge sum of $k$ copies of the (suspended) sphere spectrum $S^d$ and $l$ copies of $S^{d+1}$. \end{proposition}
+We will make repeated use of the following well-known result. \begin{proposition} Suppose that the (reduced) homology of a spectrum $\GS$ is finitely generated free Abelian and supported in at most two consecutive gradings; i.e. it is isomorphic to $\Z^k \oplus \Z^l$, with $\Z^k$ in homological grading $d$ and $\Z^l$ in homological grading $d+1$.
+Then $\GS$ is homotopy equivalent to the wedge sum of $k$ copies of $\SphereS^d$ and $l$ copies of $\SphereS^{d+1}$. \end{proposition}

-\begin{proof} By the Hurewicz theorem we have $\pi_d(\GS)\cong \Z^k$, so there is a map $f: \vee^k S^d \to \GS$ inducing an isomorphism on $H_d$.
-The cone of this map has homology $\Z^l$ supported in degree $l$; applying the Hurewicz theorem again, together with Whitehead's theorem, tells us that this cone is equivalent to $\vee^{l} S^{d+1}$.
-From the coexact sequence of $f$ it follows that $ \GS$ is equivalent to the cone of a map $\vee^{l} S^d \to \vee^k S^d$.
+\begin{proof} By the Hurewicz theorem we have $\pi_d(\GS)\cong \Z^k$, so there is a map $f\from \bigvee^k \SphereS^d \to \GS$ inducing an isomorphism on $H_d$.
+The cone of this map has homology $\Z^l$ supported in degree $d+1$; applying the Hurewicz theorem again, together with Whitehead's theorem, tells us that this cone is equivalent to $\bigvee^{l} \SphereS^{d+1}$.
+From the coexact sequence of $f$ it follows that $ \GS$ is equivalent to the cone of a map $\bigvee^{l} \SphereS^d \to \bigvee^k \SphereS^d$.
 This map is zero on homology, and therefore zero by the Hopf theorem.
 The conclusion follows. \end{proof}